ana-sofia-silva/chatgpt-clone-ollama/README.md

 - Routing: Utilizes the chi router for handling web requests with middleware support.
 - Environment Variables: Uses godotenv to load environment variables from a .env file, facilitating easy configuration management.
 - Graceful Shutdown: Supports graceful shutdown on receiving interrupt signals, ensuring that ongoing requests are not abruptly terminated.
-Custom Business Logic: Incorporates custom packages llms and ollama for specific business logic, demonstrating how to structure a Go application with external modules.
+Custom Business
+- Logic: Incorporates ollama as the LLM.

 ## Getting Started